Melchie Dumornay

 Melchie Daëlle Dumornay (born 17 August 2003), also known as Corventina, is a Haitian professional footballer who plays as a midfielder or forward for Première Ligue club Lyon and the Haiti national team.

-Widely regarded as Haiti's greatest ever women's footballer, she is regarded as one of the best players in the world.
+In an article posted on the official Olympics website, Dumornay is referred to as "an anomaly" and "one of the best football players on the planet".

 Club career

 Early life and AS Tigresses

 Dumornay was born in Mirebalais, where she was raised by a single mother together with her three brothers and two cousins.
 Shortly after she started playing football with older boys in the commune's streets, she joined her first women's football club, AS Mirebalais.
 Having been impressed by Dumornay's talent, the club's coach, Jean-Claude Josaphat, brought her to Camp Nous, the federation-owned training center for all of the Haitian youth national teams, when she was only 10 years old.

 A few years later, Dumornay joined fellow Haitian club AS Tigresses, where she came through the youth ranks.
 In the final of the 2018 Haitian Women’s Soccer Championship, she scored all of the five goals that helped Tigresses gain a 5–2 win over Anacaona SC and win the national title.
 Having scored 25 goals in nine matches, despite being just 15 years old, she also became the league’s top scorer and received the Best Player award.

 In the same year, Dumornay was noticed by Reims' manager, Amandine Miquel, while performing at the FIFA U-20 Women's World Cup in France, as the club eventually kept scouting her.
 Meanwhile, she was also offered a trial by fellow French club Lyon.
 However, neither of the two clubs were able to sign the player because of her non-EU and underage status at the time, as well as the effects of the Haitian crisis.

 In May 2021, Dumornay reached another league final with Tigresses, although the team eventually lost the title to Exafoot: she scored her side's only goal in a 2–1 defeat.